-What is a refrigerant in AC units?
+What is a refrigerant in air conditioners?

-Refrigerant is the essential fluid that makes cooling possible in an air conditioner.
+Refrigerant is the essential fluid that makes cooling possible in an air conditioner (AC).
 It circulates through the system, absorbing heat from the air and transferring it outside, leaving cool air behind.
 The refrigerant undergoes a constant cycle of evaporation and condensation, which helps in maintaining a comfortable temperature inside your home.

 The role of refrigerant in air conditioning is critical – it determines the system’s ability to cool the air efficiently and maintain energy savings.
 Without enough refrigerant, an AC will struggle to reach desired temperatures, reducing its efficiency.